-If a participant consents to being sent information about the study, such as being informed of the results once the study is complete, their name and email address and/or postal address will be collected in the consent CRF.
+If a participant consents to being sent information about the study, such as being informed of the results once the study is complete, their name and email address and/or postal address will be collected.
 All other CRFs will only identify the participant by their study ID number.
-All participants will be assigned a unique study ID number at screening that will link all of the clinical information collected for them on the study database.
+All participants will be assigned a unique study ID number at initial approach that will link all of the clinical information collected for them on the study database.
 It will also be used in all correspondence between CTRU and participating centres.